ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

 ## Whence cometh the dependencies

 We have so far only discussed the *build-time dependencies*.
-These are dependencies that aries when compiling a module, indicated by the inclusion of a `C/C++` header file: consider the file `AsynDriverInterface.cc` from *StreamDevice*
+These are dependencies that arise when compiling a module, indicated by the inclusion of a `C/C++` header file: consider the file `AsynDriverInterface.cc` from *StreamDevice*
 ```c
 // --- snip --